weaveworks/service/README.md

 $ ./rolling-update
 ```

-Kubernetes has a lot of ways to move things around in the cluster.
-Don't be afraid to read the kubectl documentation.

 Feel free to experiment in the dev environment.
-When updating something
+When deploying a new version
-in prod, the recommended process is:
+of a given service, the recommended process is:
-- Make a change to the yaml in `k8s/dev/` updating the image and flags.
+- Make a change to the yaml in `k8s/dev/` updating the image, using `kubeimage`.
-- Apply this change using `./rolling-update`
+- Apply this change to the dev cluster using `./rolling-update`.
 - Commit this a changeset `Deploying updates foo to dev` to a branch.
 - Make a changeset on the same branch to the yaml in `k8s/prod/` updating
-  the image and flags, but **do not** apply it yet.
+  the image, but **do not** apply it yet.
 - Push this branch and open a PR, such that the review can test the active
   change in dev.
 - Once you get an LGTM, merge the PR then do the `./rolling-update`.

+This is a simplified process; more thought must be given when adding new features
+and flags.
+Kubernetes has a lot of ways to move things around in the cluster.
+Don't be afraid to read the kubectl documentation.

 ### Connect